-Below are the colleges and departments who partner with the Career Center to serve Auburn students.
+Below are the colleges and departments who partner with Career Services & Cooperative Education to serve Auburn students.

 The McWhorter School of Building Science (BSCI) maintains a proud tradition of practical and professional construction education, offering both Bachelor and Masters Degrees in Building Construction.
 It is a leader in exploring Information Technology applications in construction and construction education.